-The HIDI Group provided mechanical, electrical, audio-visual, communications and security design for this Design Build project which achieved LEED Silver certification.
+The HIDI Group provided mechanical, electrical, communications, audiovisual (AV) and security design for this Design Build project which achieved LEED Silver certification.

 The mechanical services provided included HVAC, plumbing systems such as storm sewer system, sanitary sewer system, and potable water Systems, fire protection systems and building control systems while electrical design covered power distribution, circuiting, life safety systems and electrical rough-in raceways for telecommunications, IT and security.
 The security systems included closed circuit television (CCTV), emergency duress systems, intercom/ public address systems, access controls and intrusion detection.

 The audiovisual scope included 3 dedicated tiered multi-screen classrooms, a finance/stock market training room with stock tickers and four multi-use meeting rooms within the academic office area.

 Given the diversity of today’s academic facilities, systems were designed to reflect the varied occupants and usages, reducing energy use, and enhancing occupant comfort.

 Due to the Innovation Complex being an extension to the existing Kaneff building, certain things needed to be considered.
 The relocating of the existing communications hub which was located under the grassy courtyard posed a bit of a challenge as this was the central communications hub to three other buildings.

 By rerouting the communications from the three other buildings via a Fiber wing we were able to still be able to provide uninterrupted service during the excavation of the site.
 Because of the construction of new underground tunnels which connected to another building, we had to provide linkages to that another building in terms of electrical and communications.